How to build a portfolio

 A portfolio can benefit you both during school (by ensuring you keep a detailed list of all your experiences, with examples) and after graduation (to help you land jobs and market yourself to the world).

 But you’re probably wondering how to start building a portfolio.
-Well lucky for you, there are many things you can do to get started now.
+Fortunately, there are many things you can do to get started now.

-• On and offline - create both a physical and online version of your portfolio so you can be versatile.
+• Create both a physical and online version of your portfolio so you can be versatile.
 It might be nice to have something physical you can bring to an in-person interview, but it’s also important to have something permanent and easily referenced online or linked to on your résumé.

 Keep high school assignments

 A lot of people don’t think twice before recycling all their assignments when they finish a class in high school.
 However, those assignments can actually be very useful when creating your portfolio.
-By keeping old assignments, you’re holding on to examples of your ability to excel academically.
+By keeping old assignments, you’re holding on to examples of your ability to excel on both an academic and personal level.

 Working with images on an iPad.